Trump softens Syria pullout schedule

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: President Donald Trump appeared Monday to water down shock plans for an immediate pull-out of US troops from Syria, even as he defiantly claimed his achievements in the conflict should make him a "national hero."
+WASHINGTON: President Donald Trump appeared on Monday to water down shock plans for an immediate pullout of US troops from Syria, even as he defiantly claimed his achievements in the conflict should make him a "national hero."

 "ISIS is mostly gone, we´re slowly sending our troops back home to be with their families, while at the same time fighting ISIS remnants," he said.